 This project was funded from 2004 to 2007 by SSHRC.
 My book The Privacy Advocates: Resisting the Spread of Surveillance was published in 2008, with a paperback edition in 2010.
-The project aimed to profile the network of international privacy advocacy organizations, assess their strategies and tactics, and interrogate larger questions about the potential for social movement politics.
+The project aimed to profile the network of international privacy advocacy organizations, assess their strategies and tactics, and interrogate larger questions about the potential for a politics of privacy through social movements.

 Mega-events have become occasions for experiments in monitoring people and places.
-And, as such, they have become important moments in the development and dispersal of surveillance, as the infrastructure established for mega-events are often marketed as security solutions for the more routine monitoring of people and place.
+And, as such, they have become important moments in the development and dispersal of surveillance, as the infrastructure established for mega-events are often marketed as security solutions for the more routine monitoring of people and places.
 Mega-events, then, now serve as focal points for the proliferation of security and surveillance.
 They are microcosms of larger trends and processes.
 The volume Security Games: Surveillance and Control at Mega-Events presents some of the complex ways that security and surveillance are now implicated in unique confluences of technology, institutional motivations, and public-private security arrangements.